solidpixel/solidpixel.github.io/_posts/2021-12-09-branches_in_shaders.md

-In these designs branches are not free - there is still some overhead for condition checks and the branch itself - but they are very cheap because the performance of the hardware is not reliant on the compiler finding the parallelism inside a single thread.
+In these designs branches are not free - there is still some overhead for condition checks and the branch itself - but they are very cheap because the performance of the hardware is not reliant on the compiler finding instruction-level parallelism inside a single thread.
 If we compile the example above for a Mali-G78 GPU, we can see:

 No branch: